 Welcome to the WA Country Health Service and WA Primary Health Alliance Ageism module.
-This module has been developed by funding from the Australian Government Primary Health Network (PHN) Program.
+This module has been developed by funding from the Australian Government Primary Health Network (PHN) Program and focuses on Early intervention activities to healthy ageing.

 This learning resource has been produced to facilitate :